lsfera/compose-tests/README.md

 When running the [dind version](./run-dind.sh) example the file is mapped as expected and the container command "cat ..." results in an "Hello from file!!"
 In the [dod](./run-dod.sh) example - instead - the file is seen as a directory(as per reported issue) and the container command "cat ..." results in error.

+## Update

+Definitely not issues on compose.
+You simply have to map inner compose file(s) bind mount with absolute host path, as in the updated dod version